sumgup/CleanCodeWorkshops/Tracks/Functional/FunctionalCurry/FunctionalCurry/readme.md

-﻿# Curry Pattern in C##
+﻿# Currying And Partial Application in C Sharp#

 Curry is used  for dependency injection in functional programming

-hence we can use curry to change  signature transformation of delegate( function).
+hence we can use currying to change  signature transformation of delegate( function).

 Let's  start with  a simple  example: